boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 Networks that advertize NLRPs are likely to maintain the policing in place within the network because of the trust model (hosts are not considered as trusted devices).
 Per-subscriber rate-limit policies are generally recommended to protect nodes against Denial of Service (DoS) attacks (e.g., {{Section 9.3 of ?RFC8803}} or {{Section 8 of ?I-D.ietf-masque-quic-proxy}}).
 Discussion about conditions under which such a trust model can be relaxed is out of scope of this document.

-This document does not assume nor preclude that other mechanims, e.g., Low Latency, Low Loss, and Scalable Throughput (L4S) {{?RFC9330}}, are enabled in a bottleneck link.
+This document does not assume nor preclude that other mechanisms, e.g., Low Latency, Low Loss, and Scalable Throughput (L4S) {{?RFC9330}}, are enabled in a bottleneck link.

 ## Design Motivation & Rationale